simharuk2021/lotteryapplication/README.md

 ## Issues

-18.40 dockerlogin
+Issues originally ocurred with using Ubuntu 18.04 as docker was unable to login due to a compatability issue.
+This was resolved by using and installing the gnupg2 package.
-issue with giving the jenkins user docker permsissions ssh issues
+Further issues were identified by needing to giving the jenkins user docker permsissions and to generate the ssh key for the swarm by logging in as the jenkins user.

 <a name="future"/>

 ## Future Considerations

 <p align="right">(<a href="#top">back to top</a>)</p>

+The app UI and styling has some scope for improvement.

 ## Acknowledgements
 * Victoria Sacre (QA Tutor)
 * general support from the friendly 22MarEnable1 cohort.